C-Accel-CRIPT/Python-SDK/docs/index.md

 Another great option can be the [Excel Uploader](https://c-accel-cript.github.io/cript-excel-uploader/) for scientists that do not have past Python experience or would rather easily input their data into the CRIPT Excel Template.

+## Disclaimer

+!!!
+Warning "CRIPT Availability"
+    Currently, CRIPT is only available for users in the USA, and it is equipped with geo-blocking functionality that restricts access for users outside the USA.

+    > We are diligently working towards making CRIPT accessible worldwide.
+    We appreciate your patience as we strive to achieve this goal!

 ---

 ## Resources